 Of course, it’s not a huge deal to open the Color Fill tool again, but it can get annoying if it happens too often, so just get in the practice of checking that you have the correct layer selected before moving on.

-2. Open the color panel and choose the color you want
+2. Open the color panel and choose the color you want to use

 3. Open the Selection tool